DanialArab/Docker/README.md

 In our development workflow when using docker, we take an application and dockerize it meaning we make a small change to it so that it can be run by docker.
 How?
 We just add a docker file to it.

 **Docker file** is a plain text file that includes instructions that docker uses to package our application into an image.
-This image contains everything our application need to run.
+This image contains everything our application needs to run.
 Typically, an image contains:

 + a cut-down OS
 + a runtime environment (like Node or python)